activisthandbook/activisthandbook/articles/strategy.md

         -   violent or nonviolent?

--   **How do develop your own strategy?**

-    -   Writing a strategy for a new initiative

-    -   Improving your current strategy

--   **Workshops**

-    -   Vision

-        -   **💡 Vision gallery:** To help people to think big and find a common vision.

-        -   **⚡️ Forcefield analysis:** To help you figure out what forces are working against you, and which are helping you move in the right direction.

-        -   **🌳 Problem tree analysis (root cause analysis/problem analysis):** To find the root causes of problems.

-        -   **🚶 Critical path analysis:** To find out what needs to happen to bring about change.

-        -   **🏷 Naming political assumptions:** To create a better understanding in the different ways people view the world.

 -   Interventions: things your movement can change about society/in a community (see more in ‘types of strategies’)